This article has been revised and updated in accordance with the latest amendments to Andorran regulations.

 You will have to register the company name with the council of the parish where you want to conduct your activity (this takes about a week) and open a trading establishment once the registration of the company name has been completed.

 What must I do to open a trading establishment in Andorra?

-You just need to register the company name you intend to operate under, have premises that are at least 20 m2, and request permission to open from the parish council (*this link may have changed depending on the date on which you are reading this article).
+You just need to register the company name you intend to operate under, have premises that are at least 20 m2, and request permission to open from the parish council.

 For those who are self-employed and practice liberal professions, the opening of a trading establishment is optional.